StanfordVL/OmniGibson/docs/installation.md

 # Installation
-There are two steps to install iGibson, the Interactive Gibson Environment, on your computer.
+There are two steps to install OmniGibson, the Interactive Gibson Environment, on your computer.

 First, you need to install the simulation environment.
 This may require installing additional dependencies.
 Then, you need to download the assets: models of the robotic agents, the interactive objects and 3D reconstructed real-world large environments for your agents to train.